Jesse Winker Player Props: Brewers vs. Mets

-The Milwaukee Brewers, including Jesse Winker (.156 on-base percentage in past 10 games, 150 points below season-long percentage), battle starting pitcher Justin Verlander and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+Jesse Winker -- with an on-base percentage of .182 in his past 10 games, 123 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the New York Mets, with Kodai Senga on the mound, on June 28 at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Guardians.
+In his most recent game he had a one-hit performance (1-for-4) against the Mets.

 Jesse Winker Game Info & Props vs. the Mets